THE ORCHESTRA

 All new members must audition.
 Auditions are informal and brief, lasting at most 15 minutes.
 Applicants may perform any music of their choice.
 Ideally, their choices should include two short selections from contrasting works–fast and slow, from either solo or orchestral repertoire–that demonstrate both technical facility and musicianship.
 Applicants will also be asked to sight-read a piece of music.

 Anyone intending to play more than one instrument must audition on all instruments.
 The personnel manager will arrange the time for the audition and assemble an audition panel consisting of the music director, section principals, and other interested musicians.
 The audition will be run by the pertinent section principal, who will choose the sight-reading selection and make copies available to the audition panel.
-Following the audition, the panel will privately discuss the audition and come to a consensus on whether the applicant should be accepted as a member
+Following the audition, the panel will privately discuss the audition and come to a consensus on whether the applicant should be accepted as a member.

 REHEARSALS

+See rehearsal schedule on this page.
 Announcements about changes will be made via email or at rehearsals.

 Attendance of instrumentalists at all rehearsals is vitally important.
 As a general rule, instrumentalists should miss no more than one rehearsal in a short concert cycle or three rehearsals in a long cycle.
 If it is necessary to miss a rehearsal, please contact the personnel manager in advance.
 If you have unusual circumstances that affect your attendance, you should consult with the conductor.